ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/docker/using-nvidia-hardware-based-encoder-on-docker.md

 * Instance with Ubuntu 20.04 or 22.04
 * [Install CUDA Drivers](/guides/advanced-usage/using-nvidia-gpu/)
-*   Install docker-ce using this [link](%28https://docs.docker.com/install/%29) or by using below instructions
+*   Install docker-ce using using the below commands

 ```bash
 # Add Docker's official GPG key: